-The Village of Los Lunas/Valencia County DWI Program is grant funded through the Local DWI and Community DWI State funded grants.
-The following is a list of the funded components and a brief overview of the services provided by each:
+The Village of Los Lunas/Valencia County DWI Program (VLL/VC) is grant-funded through the Local DWI grant.
+The following is a list of the components and a brief overview of the services provided:

 Coordination, Planning, and Evaluation

-Coordinates all the programs listed, works with DWI Planning Council’s guidance for program planning, and is responsible for over site and evaluation of all components.
+Coordinates all the programs listed, works with DWI Planning Council’s guidance for program planning, and is responsible for oversight and evaluation of all components.

-Grant funding is used to fund local law enforcement agencies to perform additional operations to include: Check Points, Underage Drinking Taskforce Operations, Compliance Checks, and Saturation Patrols.
+Upon available funding, local law enforcement agencies are allocated funds to perform additional operations to include: Checkpoints, Underage Drinking Party Patrols, Compliance Checks, and Saturation Patrols.
 Additionally, grant funding provides valuable equipment and training used in the detection, documentation, and prosecution of DWI, Underage Drinking, Sales to Minors, Social Host and/or providing alcohol to Minors.
-Currently all of the following law enforcement entities participate in the DWI Program Enforcement Program: Belen Police Department, Bosque Farms Police Department, Isleta Tribal Police Department, Los Lunas Police Department, Los Lunas School Resource Officers, New Mexico State Police, and Valencia County Sheriff’s Department.
+Currently, all of the following law enforcement entities participate in the DWI Enforcement Program: Belen Police Department, Bosque Farms Police Department, Isleta Tribal Police Department, Los Lunas Police Department, New Mexico State Police, and Valencia County Sheriff’s Department.

-Evidence-based substance abuse prevention programs and activities are available throughout Valencia County for K-12th grades and other community agencies upon request.
-Prevention-focused Community collaboration and coordination addresses the risk and protective factors within Valencia County with the goals of increasing resiliency, health, and safety for our youth and entire community.
+Evidence-based substance abuse prevention programs and activities available throughout Valencia County for K-12th grades and other community agencies.
+Prevention-focused Community collaboration and coordination to address the risk and protective factors within Valencia County with the goals of increasing resiliency, health, and safety for our youth and entire community.

-The DWI Program also offers an in-house, outpatient treatment program which fills a community gap of an disproportionate number of persons seeking treatment services and a limited number of substance abuse treatment providers.
+The DWI Program offers an in-house, outpatient treatment program which fills a community gap of a disproportionate number of persons seeking treatment services and a limited number of substance abuse treatment providers.
 The Treatment program includes: client assessments, treatment plans, individual and group therapy, and auricular therapy.
-Auricular detoxification services provided is backed by both research and patrons utilizing this service and is deemed to be effective in treatment of anxiety and cravings.
+The auricular detoxification services provided is backed by both research and patrons utilizing this service and is deemed to be effective in treatment of anxiety and cravings.
 Our Licensed Alcohol and Drug Abuse Counselor (LADAC) is bi-lingual.